newlandsvalley/purescript-school-of-music/README.md

 ### Volume

 How should we describe the volume of a note?
-At the moment, each note volume is set explcitly, which is tedious.
+At the moment, each note volume is set explicitly, which is tedious.
 I am inclined to leave it out of the description of a  note in the DSL and default to some sensible value (say 100 or 127).
 And then apply loudness phrase attributes if we wish to vary it.
 Dynamic markings of PP to FF might be very useful here.

 To Do
 -----